testpuddle/Minting-NFTs/process.md

 dfx identity use alice_auth   (This is just an example, use whatever one you see in the list for the example).

+If you want to create alice an identity use:  dfx identity new alice_auth

 dfx get-principal

 ## Step 15: Return to the default identity